jbierowiec/CISC_1400/README.md

 # CISC 1400 Discrete Structures Final Project

 ## Overview
-The purpose of this project was to develop a very basic personal website project written in HTML file and including a `.jpeg` image.
+The purpose of this project was to develop a very basic personal website project written in HTML and including a `.jpeg` image.

 ## Project Structure
 ```